19 Iteration without loops

 #> 1 43.9 17.2 201.
 4202.
 2008.

 across(.cols, .fns) takes a column selection and a function (or list of functions) and applies the function to each selected column.
-It is iteration over columns, just like map() is iteration over list elements.
+It is iteration over columns, the same structural idea as map() iterating over list elements, but specialized for the column-wise case inside dplyr verbs.

 Multiple functions at once: